-- Relax and enjoy the stunning views on your train journey to Machu Picchu
+- Enjoy stunning views on your train journey to Machu Picchu

 - Tour three distinctive ruins in the Sacred Valley of the Incas

-- Dine at Cicciolina, a world-class restaurant hidden on the second floor of an old colonial house
+- Dine at Cicciolina, a world-class restaurant hidden in a colonial house

-- Take a cooking class and create your own meal at a rooftop cooking course
+- Take a rooftop cooking class and create your own meal

 |Day 1||Arrival in Lima||Lima|